jagoda/mummy/README.md

 	var browser = new Browser();
 	Mummy.embalm(server, browser);

+## Event Loop Management

+[Zombie][zombie] does not continually evaluate the browser event loop.
+Rather, it runs the event loop in relatively short bursts at keep times to drive browser functionality.
+In many cases this is fine.
+However, sometimes it is useful for test cases to queue events after the initial page load or separate from a user interaction (i.e. `browser.pressButton(...)`).
+In these cases it is useful to run the event loop for the entire duration of the test.
+This can be done with something like the following:

+	describe("an async interaction", function () {
+		before(function() {
+			browser.runner.start();
+			browser.window.doSomethingInTheFuture();
+		});

+		after(function () {
+			browser.runner.stop();
+		});

+		it("eventually does something", ...);
+	});

 ## Raw HTTP Requests

 `mummy` also provides the ability to make "raw" HTTP requests to wrapped